ThrillStays

 This post may contain affiliate links.
 Disclosure

 A satellite communicator is the single most important safety tool for any adventure traveler venturing into areas with limited or no cellular coverage.
+For more, see our guide to adventure travel health guide.
 Unlike personal locator beacons (PLBs), which are one-way emergency distress devices, satellite communicators provide two-way messaging, location tracking, weather forecasts, and in some cases navigation assistance — all via satellite networks that function in the most remote places on earth.
 Whether you’re trekking in the Himalayas, overlanding through the Sahara, or sailing offshore, a satellite communicator is the difference between a critical situation that can be communicated and one that cannot.

 Network Comparison: Iridium vs Globalstar